gablg1/pythereum/README.md

 # pythereum
-A simple implementation of Ethereum in 200 lines of Python code, following the model described in the original [Ethereum white paper](https://ethereum.org/en/whitepaper/).
+A simple and didactic implementation of Ethereum in 200 lines of Python code, following the model described in the original [Ethereum white paper](https://ethereum.org/en/whitepaper/).

 # Running it